Abiingit/stock-trend-analyzer/README.md

 # 📈 Stock Price Predictor (ML-Powered)

-A lightweight machine learning web app that predicts the **next day's stock price** using a 7-day historical dataset and a simple Linear Regression model.
+A lightweight, machine learning-powered web app that predicts the **next day's stock price** using a 7-day historical dataset and a simple Linear Regression model.

----

 ## 🚀 Features

 * 🔢 Predicts next-day stock price using ML
 * 📈 Accepts a list of 7 historical stock prices
 * ⚙️ Built with Python, Flask, and scikit-learn
-* 🌐 API-ready – integrate with frontend or fetch live stock data
+* 🌐 API-ready – easy to integrate with any frontend or live stock data API
-* 🔄 CORS enabled for full-stack integration
+* 🔄 CORS enabled for seamless full-stack use
-* 🧠 Simple & customizable ML model for quick upgrades
+* 🧠 Minimalistic ML model – simple yet extendable

----

 ## 📦 Project Structure